themanyone/whisper_dictation/README.md

 ### Improvements.

 **Stable-Diffusion.** Stable-Diffusion normally requires upwards of 16Gb of VRAM.
-But we were able to get it running with a mere 2Gb using [The Stable Diffuion Web UI](https://techtactician.com/stable-diffusion-low-vram-memory-errors-fix/).
-Just add a voice launcher for the webui and speak your prompt into the box.
-TODO: API integration is in-progrss.
+But we were able to get it running with a mere 2Gb using the `--medvram` option from [The Stable Diffuion Web UI](https://techtactician.com/stable-diffusion-low-vram-memory-errors-fix/).

 **Text goes to wrong place.** We now use `pyperclip` and `pyautogui` to paste text, instead of typing responses into the current window.
 We use middle-click paste on Linux, so that it also works in terminals.
 If you miss and it doesn't put text where you want, you can always manually middle-click it somewhere else.